PoorBillionaire/USN-Journal-Parser/README.md

 ####--verbose

-To obtail all information from a given USN record, use the --verbose / -v flag.
-This will return each record as a JSON object.
+Returns all USN record properties with each entry, with the --verbose / -v flag.
+The result is a JSON object.

-An example of what this looks like:

 ```
 dev@computer:~$python usn.py usnJRNL --verbose